bmshin02/bmshin02/README.md

 - 🎓 M.S. in Software Engineering student at **UC Irvine**
 - 🏫 B.S. in Computer Science from **UC Riverside**
-- 💻 Interested in **software engineering, full-stack development, and AI**
 - 🧠 Currently learning more about **AI-powered applications and scalable software systems**
 - 🎮 Built interactive Roblox experiences with **50,000+ total visits**
 - 📹 Built a web app that contributed to an **increase of ~4,000 subscribers on YouTube in a short time frame**